-For in-depth information, see WebMD's Heart Disease and Colds.
+For in-depth information, see Heart Disease and Colds.

-Emphysema and chronic bronchitis affect more than 13 million adults in the U.S. according to the American Lung Association.
-Both medical conditions, which are usually caused by long-term smoking, are marked by obstruction to airflow that interferes with breathing.
-Symptoms of emphysema and chronic bronchitis worsen with the common cold.
+Emphysema and chronic bronchitis affect about 11 million adults in the U.S. In both conditions, which are usually caused by long-term smoking, there's an airflow blockage that gets in the way of breathing.

-For in-depth information, see WebMD's Emphysema, Chronic Bronchitis, and Colds.
+For in-depth information, see Emphysema, Chronic Bronchitis, and Colds.

 HIV/AIDS and Colds

-The human immunodeficiency virus (HIV) kills or damages cells in the body's immune system, making it more difficult to fight infections such as the cold virus.
-People with HIV/AIDS are also more likely to get cold complications such as pneumonia.
+HIV, the virus that causes AIDS, kills or damages cells in the immune system, your body's defense against germs.
+This makes it more difficult to fight infections like a cold.
+When you get sick, you're also more likely to get complications such as pneumonia.

 Cold Prevention and Chronic Medical Conditions

-While it's sometimes hard to avoid catching a cold, particularly when those around you have colds, there are certain cold prevention steps you can take.
-Consider the following:
+It's sometimes hard to avoid catching a cold, but there are steps you can take to cut your risk:

 Wash your hands.
 Most cold viruses are spread by direct contact.
-Keeping your hands clean by washing them frequently can help break up most cold germs.
+Fight back by keeping your hands clean.

 Don't touch your face.
-Cold viruses enter your body through the eyes, nose, or mouth.
-Keep your hands away from your face to avoid spreading the cold virus.
+Viruses enter your body through your eyes, nose, and mouth.
+Keep your hands away from those areas to avoid a cold.

 Don't smoke.
-Statistics show that heavy smokers get more severe colds and more frequent ones.
-Even being around smoke profoundly zaps the body's ability to fight off the cold virus.
+Heavy smokers get more severe colds and more frequent ones.
+Even being around smoke zaps your body's ability to fight off a cold.

 De-stress.
-There's evidence that when you put your relaxation skills into action, your immune system gets stronger.
-Take time to learn how to relax, and then use what you learn frequently throughout your day.
+There's some evidence that when you relax, your immune system gets stronger.
+Take time to learn how, and use those techniques throughout your day.